 In case you forget the list of components to avoid to look out for, luckily, there are several certifications who claim they certify a mattress as a safe product.
 But here’s the catch..they don’t all actually mean something.

-But some certifications are more reliable than others.
+But some certifications are more reliable than others, and not all organic toddler mattresses are made equal.
 Here’s a list of common certifications, and what they mean.

 GOLS and GOTS